-Dr. Gowen, our only non-employee director who joined our Board in 2019, was granted a stock option to purchase 16,000 shares of common stock under our 2015 Plan, vesting monthly over three years from the grant date, subject to her continued service as a director through each applicable vesting date.
-Such grant was made pursuant to our amended and restated non-employee director compensation policy which was in effect at the time of her appointment.
-The exercise price per share of such stock option was equal to the closing price of our common stock on the date of the option grant.
-The stock option has a term of ten years from the date of grant, subject to earlier termination in connection with a termination of Dr. Gowen's continuous service with us.
+Each new non-employee director who joins our Board will be granted a stock option to purchase 44,600 shares of common stock under our 2015 Plan, vesting monthly over three years from the grant date, subject to continued service as a director through the applicable vesting date.
+Mr. Milano, our only non-employee director who joined our Board in 2020, was granted a stock option to purchase 22,000 shares of common stock under our 2015 Plan, vesting monthly over three years from the grant date, subject to his continued service as a director through each applicable vesting date.
+Such grant was made pursuant to our second amended and restated non-employee director compensation policy which was in effect at the time of his appointment.